Inside a Modernized Litchfield Farmhouse

 It’s difficult to rival the historic charm of a circa 1740s farmhouse.
 But the real star of the show at the restored Hidden Hollow home in the rolling countryside of Litchfield County is the land itself.
-Thus, the charge of architects Devin O’Neill and his wife, Faith Rose, was to merge an updated interior with the natural beauty of the property, especially a large pond that sits below the farmhouse.
+In charge of the project, husband and wife team Devin O’Neill and Faith Rose of O'Neill Rose Architects merged and updated the home interior with the natural beauty of the property, especially a large pond that sits below the farmhouse.
+Mission accomplished.

 “When we started the project,” explains O’Neill, “our client knew that she wanted to make the house more usable and to create a connection between the house and the land.”